I received an unexpected invitation to speak at the first restorative justice conference in Iran. My answer was an immediate “yes”.

 I’d love to share a hundred more stories and photos, yet I’ll sign off for now.
 Thank you to my hosts Professor Farajiha and Tarbiat Modares University, and to everyone who contributed so much.
 You have a place in my heart.

-Stay tuned for further blogs on the restorative justice conference, peacemaking circles trainings, as well as my trips to Shiraz and Isfahan…
+Stay tuned for further posts on the restorative justice conference, peace circles trainings, as well as my trips to Shiraz and Isfahan…